5.0 Oxygen equipment and supplies benefits list

 The following services must be included in the price of the item to be considered for coverage:

-• complete set-up within 24 hours of authorization (with the exception of ferry and remote site transportation limitations)
+• complete set-up within 24 hours of authorization (except for ferry and remote site transportation limitations)

-• equipment delivery, safety and care, and client education on use
+• equipment delivery, safety and care, and client education on the use

-• a respiratory therapist or nurse visit within 72 hours, after 3 months, and every 6 months thereafter to ensure optimum oxygen therapy (for example: review prescription, review use of equipment, educate client on condition)
+• a respiratory therapist or nurse visit within 72 hours, after 3 months, and every 6 months thereafter to ensure optimum oxygen therapy (for example, review prescription, review the use of equipment, educate the client on condition)

 5.1.9 End of Supplemental Oxygen Therapy